 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 | NFC |

 |17.||Nikon Coolpix A||Y||stereo||mono||-||-||-||2.0||-||-||-|

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Both the D30 and the X100T have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the X100T was followed by the Fujifilm X100F.
+The D30 was replaced by the Canon D60, while the X100T was followed by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon D30 or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.